mikaeldusenne/haskupcake/README.md

   print l
 ```

-this would print the paths directly under the root directory, and return the result of listing the first of those paths.
-This is not a useful thing to do, but at least it's clear how to insert IO.
+This would print the paths directly under the root directory, and return the result of listing the first of those paths.
+This is not a useful thing to do, but at least it clearly shows how to insert IO.

 ### Requesting paths

-As we saw earlier, it's possible to list the direct children of a given path quite easily. `lsPath` takes one more parameter than `lsPath'`, a boolean value to return the relative path:
+As we saw earlier, it's possible to list the direct children of a given path quite easily. `lsPath` takes one more parameter than `lsPath'`, a boolean value to return only the names of the nodes instead of the full path:

 ```haskell
 lsPath :: Bool -> String -> ReaderT Config IO [String]